ASTRO logo

 Overview

-The Great Victoria Desert is the largest desert in Australia, covering about 647,000 square kilometers! 🌏
+The Great Victoria Desert is one of the largest deserts in Australia! 🌏

 Read Less